This post may contain affiliate links. See our disclosure policy.

 How to Make a Barbie Cake Skirt

-1. Find your “molds”.
-The “skirt” of the cake is baked in one or two 8″ cake pans and an oven-safe glass bowl (or two glass bowls, one medium-sized and one small sized).
+- Find your “molds”.
+The “skirt” of the cake is baked in two oven-safe glass bowls.
+I used one medium-sized bowl and one small bowl.
 That’s all you’ll need for the base of the cake, or the skirt.
 Get creative with what you have.
-Just make sure the bowls you are using are oven safe.
+Just make sure the bowls you are using are oven safe and that your Barbie will fit in them when the cakes are stacked.
 A ceramic or stoneware mixing bowl will work great.
 The size of cake will fit any Barbie-size princess doll or Barbie doll.

-2. Make and bake the cakes.
+- Make and bake the cakes.
 Mix two box mixes of cake mix (you can mix and match or use all one flavor, totally up to you.
-Following the directions in the recipe card below, bake cake according to package instructions.
+Following the directions in the recipe card below, bake until cooked through.
+This takes up to an hour depending on the depth and size of your bowls.
+Because they are different sizes they will be done at different times.
+Just keep an eye on them.
 To avoid sticking, grease or butter your pans and then lightly dust with flour before adding the batter.
-Tip: Use any excess batter to make cupcakes
+Tip: If the tops are getting too brown before the middles are done, lightly cover with foil to prevent further browning.

-4. Stack the layers.
-Stack the cakes one on top of the other, with the larger one on the bottom, then trim off the excess to make a full skirt.
-You may want to cut the cakes in half horizontally and add frosting in between the layers to add more height.
+- Stack the layers.
+Stack the cakes one on top of the other, with a layer of frosting in between.
+Then trim off the excess to make a full skirt or to shape it if needed.
+You may need to cut the cakes in half horizontally and add even more frosting in between the layers to add more height.
+The last Barbie cake I made the Barbie was up on her tippy toes making her super tall so we had to add more frosting layers (which was kind of a pain but it worked).

-5. Freeze and frost.
+- Freeze and frost.
 I usually like to wrap the whole cake in plastic wrap and pop it in the freezer overnight after it has cooled.
 This makes it so much easier to frost later on.
-Insert doll into the top of the cake (you may want to use a knife to cut a hole the width of the Barbie doll if it is still fairly frozen) and decorate
+Add a “crumb coat” of frosting, which is simply a thin layer of frosting, so the decorating layers have something to stick to.
+Insert doll into the top of the cake (you may want to use a knife to cut a hole the width of the Barbie doll if it is still fairly frozen) and decorate!

 How to Decorate a Barbie Cake